dhschall/LLBP/README.md

 ## Prerequisites

-The infrastructure has been tested with the following system configuration:
+The infrastructure and following commands have been tested with the following system configuration:

 * Ubuntu 22.04.2 LTS
 * gcc 11.4.0
 * cmake 3.22.1

+> See the [CI pipeline](https://github.com/dhschall/LLBP/actions/workflows/build-and-run.yml) for other tested system configurations.

 ## Install Dependencies